willflan/auto_insurance_predictions/README.md

-# Summary of Project — Auto Insurance Predictions
+# Summary of Project: Auto Insurance Predictions

 In this project, we analyze customer data for over 10,000 individuals with regards to auto insurance, aiming to predict whether or not a customer would generate a claim (i.e., be involved in an accident necessitating a payout) in a given year.
 The dataset from which we will build our predictive tools involves over 20 input variables, ranging from demographic to financial to historical — many customers have made claims in previous years.
 Some have made many claims.